-Prerequisite: Biology and enrolled in Chemistry
+Prerequisite: Biology

 This course is designed around authentic performance assessments with students working in teams to solve crimes using scientific knowledge and reasoning.
 It involves all areas of science including biology, anatomy, chemistry, physics and earth science with an emphasis in complex reasoning and critical thinking.
 In addition, students must incorporate the use of technology, communication skills, language arts, art, family and consumer science, mathematics and social studies.